All lectures and symposia are held in the Cantor Arts Center auditorium and are free and open to the public unless otherwise noted.

 Spotlight on Art

-Graduate students in the Department of Art & Art History give free gallery talks on the second Friday of most months at 2 pm during the academic year.
+Graduate students in the Department of Art & Art History give free gallery talks on the second Friday of most months at 2 pm unless otherwise noted during the academic year.

-- May 9, Oliver Shultz, PhD candidate in art and art history, discusses a work in the galleries.
+- May 9, Oliver Shultz, PhD candidate in art and art history, discusses Richard Stella's Sequence on the North Lawn.

 Student finalists for the 2014 Geballe Prize for Writing read excerpts of their entries.
 Pick up a schedule with locations at a lobby information desk that evening.